 Bloom Time: July to October

-Cichorium endivia is an annual or biennial herb with taproot containing bitter, milky juice, producing a rosette of large leaves when young, these forming a loosehead.
+Cichorium endivia is an erect, annual or biennial herb with taproot containing bitter, milky juice, producing a rosette of large leaves when young these forming a loosehead.
 It grows up to 5.6 feet (1.7 m) tall and produces attractive pale blue flowers on stems that stand way above the leafy foliage.
 There is considerable confusion between C. endivia and Cichorium intybus.

 How to Grow and Care